 Therefore, building a strategy and a tone of voice that combines clarity, familiarity, and authority must be one of the priorities of social network management for companies in the pharmaceutical sector.

 4) Social network management needs a coherent and well-constructed strategy and tone of voice.
 If this is valid for all industries, it is even more so for Pharma, which concerns the health of individuals and the community.
-That’s why 31% of the Pharma and Healthcare institutions and organizations have very specific guidelines regarding style, shape, storytelling, and content choices (according to the Institute for Health, which can be consulted here).
+That’s why 31% of the Pharma and Healthcare institutions and organizations have very specific guidelines regarding style, shape, storytelling, and content choices (according to the Institute for Health).

 5) Now let’s move on to the medical front.
 According to 60% of doctors, the effective use of social media improves the quality of care provided to patients.
 This shows, once again, how much there is a need for correct information, but also for “closeness” between pharmaceutical companies and patients.
 And, for this aspect, there is no “digital proximity” closer than that which can be acquired with social networks.